Frequently Asked Questions

 What do I do if I find a snake in my yard?
 How do I know if it is a copperhead?

 Try to leave the snake alone.
 The vast majority of snakes in our area are completely harmless and cannot hurt you.
 The only local venomous snake is the copperhead which is usually a non-aggressive animal.
 If you feel you must move the snake, try to move it the shortest possible distance away from human activity.
 Attempt to keep it calm and unharmed.
 For assistance in identifying snakes contact one of our Nature Centers or visit the Virginia Herpetological Society web site.
 Fairfax County Animal Control will only respond to snake calls if you have a copperhead or an exotic pet snake that has gotten loose.

 Where can I go to see birds?

 Many bird species live in or visit our parks at different times of the year.
-You can locate birds that can be found at some of our parks using the Nature Finder.
-You may also want to take a walk in your local park or join a guided bird hike (check the Calendar of Events or with the nature centers for program schedules).
+You may want to take a walk in your local park or join a guided bird hike (check the Calendar of Events or with the nature centers for program schedules).

 How can I find out more about nature in my local park?

 - Visiting a Park Authority Nature Center

 - Nature Pages

 - Check out our ResOURces newsletter archives